 Scanned PDFs are almost always the largest — each page is essentially a full-resolution photograph.
 A 20-page scanned document can easily reach 100 MB.

-How to compress a PDF online (free)
+How to compress a PDF and reduce its file size (free)

 - 1Open the Compress PDF tool.
 No signup required.